camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/34-migrate-from-camunda-bpm-72/06-shared-engine.html.md

     </div>
     <div class="col-md-11">
       <p><strong>No Rolling Upgrades</strong></p>
       <p>It is not possible to migrate process engines from Camunda 7.2 to 7.3 in a rolling fashion.
 This means, it is not possible to run process engines of version 7.2 and 7.3 in parallel with the same database configuration.
-The reason is that a 7.2 engine may not be able to execute process instances that have been previously executed by a 7.3 engine.</p>
+The reason is that a 7.2 engine may not be able to execute process instances that have been previously executed by a 7.3 engine, as these may use features that were not available yet in 7.2.</p>
     </div>
   </div>
 </div>